GeekAlexis/FastMOT/README.md

 | MOT17-04 | 20 - 50  | 43.8% | 61.0% | 74.9% | 24 |
 | MOT17-03 | 40 - 80  | - | - | - | 16 |

-Tracking is evaluated with the MOT17 dataset on Jetson Xavier NX using [py-motmetrics](https://github.com/cheind/py-motmetrics).
+Performance is evaluated with the MOT17 dataset on Jetson Xavier NX using [py-motmetrics](https://github.com/cheind/py-motmetrics).
 When using public detections from MOT17, the MOTA scores are close to **state-of-the-art** trackers.
 The tracker can achieve up to **30 FPS** depending on crowd density.
-The speed on a Desktop CPU/GPU will be even higher.
+On a Desktop CPU/GPU FPS will be even higher.
 Note that plain Deep SORT cannot run in real-time on any edge device.

 ## Requirements
 - CUDA >= 10
 - CuDNN >= 7
 - TensorRT >= 7 (UFF converter also required for SSD)
-- OpenCV >= 3.3 (with Gstreamer)
+- OpenCV >= 3.3 (with GStreamer)
 - TensorFlow <= 1.15.2 (for SSD support)
 - PyCuda
 - Numpy >= 1.15